eimabutler/eimabutler/README.md

 # Hi, I’m @eimabutler
 - I’m interested in creative coding and FOSS
-- I run/manage orbitum/crudlabel focusupo (site src is here on github)
+- I run/manage orbitum aka crudlabel focusupo

 <!---
 eimabutler/eimabutler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.